23 Technical SEO Checklist to Improve Site Ranking and User Experience

 Make sure you have 0 Poor URLs in the Google Search Console, Core Web Vitals Section.

-2. Secure Your Site With HTTPS
+2. Secure Site with HTTPS

 HTTP stands for HyperText Transfer Protocol whereas HTTPS is a “Secure” version of HTTP.

 Google officially announced that HTTPS is now a ranking factor.
-So, secure your site’s domain with SSL certificate as it not only secures your website but also improves SEO.
+So, secure your site’s domain with an SSL certificate as it not only secures your website but also improves SEO.

 Also ensure that your site has a Single Site Version, meaning that your website does not have its multiple versions (HTTP/HTTPS/Without www).